rogermedico/nrs-theater-app/README.md

 ### Acces the app

-If all the setup steps gone well the url to acces the app is [localhost:8080](http://localhost:8080) and the url to access the data base (phpMyAdmin) is [localhost:8081](http://localhost:8081).
+If all the setup steps gone well the url to acces the app is [localhost:8080](http://localhost:8080) and the url to access the data base (phpMyAdmin) is [localhost:8081](http://localhost:8081) (user: root, password: password).

 ## Stop Project